FlexerJR/Automatische-Dosieranlage/README.md

 3. You can add water to your pool at any time without worrying about the pH value.<br>
 4. When the pool is covered, automatic run time optimization occurs, using less chemicals.<br>
 5. There are error messages if there are issues with the suction, which could indicate empty canisters or problems with the hose routing.<br>
 The goal is to gradually reduce the pH to 7.2 and below over several days with smaller amounts of chemicals.

+This comprehensive setup ensures your pool maintenance is automated, efficient, and adaptable to different pool sizes and conditions.

 Here you can see the control of PH value<br>
 <img width="583" alt="Bildschirmfoto 2025-07-02 um 11 17 22" src="https://github.com/user-attachments/assets/8473c399-2f72-4d61-acdc-ae8c564107d8" />